 Here you can drag metrics that you want to display as columns in the report.
 The maximum number of metrics added to the Values section of a single report (a.k.a.
 Tab in the Analysis hub) is 10.

 - Bar chart (this will show horizontal bar charts in every metric cell based on its value and the ratio to other rows in the same column)

 - Plain text (this will display all cells without any additional visual enhancements)

 - Heat map (this will color cells darker if their values are higher compared to other rows of the same dimension column)

 Here you can quickly narrow down the scope of data you are using.
 For example, maybe you want to exclude a certain event from the report?
 Then you can click on the placeholder and select the dimension that you are going to use in the filter.

 Let’s say that I have a report of events and I want to exclude scrolling events.
 In that case, I would have to select Event name exactly matches scroll (or whatever name you use for that event).

 If multiple filters are included in the report, ALL of them apply to the data.

 Once you configure all the necessary things in the Variables and Tab Settings columns, the report should appear.
 Here you can do several things.

 Add new tabs if needed.
-Every tab can use a different analysis technique (exploration, funnel analysis, etc.).
+Every tab can use a different analysis technique (free form, funnel exploration, etc.).
 Also, duplicate and delete them by clicking the Triangle icon next to a tab name: